apify/apify-cli/docs/vars.md

 title: Environment variables
 ---

-There are two options how you can set up environment variables for actors.
+There are two options how you can set up environment variables for Actors.

 ### Set up environment variables in `.actor/actor.json`

-All keys from `env` will be set as environment variables into Apify platform after you push actor to Apify.
+All keys from `env` will be set as environment variables into Apify platform after you push Actor to Apify.
 Current values on Apify will be overridden.

 ```json
 {